oitofelix/presentation-tls-libre-software/index.md

 license: CC BY-SA 4.0
 layout: oitofelix-homepage
 ---
-# TLS: Libre Software presentation
+# Presentation: TLS: Libre Software

 The 'TLS: Libre Software' presentation argues in favor of free software as a viable market strategy for companies.
 It's currently